 MOLLY HERNÁNDEZ (Maria Elena) is thrilled to be making her debut at American Blues Theater.
 Favorite credits include “Rosabella” in The Most Happy Fella (Theo Ubique); “Julie Jordan” in Carousel, Mary Poppins, Evita, and Scapino (Timber Lake Playhouse); Crime Scene: Breath Life and Forgotten Future: Education Project (Collaboraction).
 Last year she was given the Award of Excellence in Professional Theatre from the Illinois Theatre Association and was nominated for a Jeff Award for Best Actress in a Musical for her work in The Most Happy Fella.
 Molly can be seen on Chicago PD ep.
 105 as “Elisa Rodríguez” and APB ep.
 105 as “Maya Ruiz”.
 Big thanks to the Songbook Academy, the Illinois Theatre Association, Gray Talent Group, Connor, Erin, mom, and dad.
 AMDG. mollyhernandez.weebly.com

-KEIRSTEN HODGENS (Apollo Performer) Most recent credits include: Ragtime (Marriott Theatre), The Naked Truth (reading, West End Lounge), Spamilton (Royal George), Jesus Christ Superstar (Paramount Theatre), and Smokey Joe’s Café (Drury Lane Oakbrook).
-She would like to thank her friends, family, extraordinary girlfriend, her team at Stewart Talent.
+KEIRSTEN HODGENS (Apollo Performer) is thrilled to join the cast of Buddy Holly!
+Recent Chicago credits include Jesus Christ Superstar (Lyric Opera), Ragtime (Marriott Theater), Spamilton (Royal George), Jesus Christ Superstar (Paramount Theater) and Smokey Joe’s Cafe (Drury Lane).
+She would like to thank everyone on the team at Stewart Talent!
+Let’s have some fun!

 CISCO LOPEZ (Ritchie Valens) is thrilled to make his American Blues Theater debut.
 Chicago credits include Merrily We Roll Along, Woman of the Year, New Faces Sing Broadway 2001, and In the Heights (Porchlight Music Theatre); Bonnie & Clyde (Kokandy Productions); In To America and Letters Home (Griffin Theatre); Planted (Rogue Elephant Productions); Dead Man Walking (Piven Theatre); Mutt (Stage Left and Red Tape Theatre); Macbeth (Midsommer Flight); Take Me Out (Eclectic Theatre); and Fiddler on the Roof and Damn Yankees (Light Opera Works).
 Film credits: Boystown and Closet Memories.
 He holds a BFA in Theatre Performance from Baylor University and is represented by Shirley Hamilton.